-236. "This should be the turn of Aragorn, son of Arathorn." says Elrond.
 "But alas, he could not be with us.
 The Sword that was Broken is Narsil, the sword of Elendil.
 It was broken in battle against the Enemy long ago, and its pieces were lost long ago.
 They must be found so the sword may be reforged."
 "Isildur's Bane is the One Ring, the Ring of Sauron.
-It was found by the halfling Bilbo, whom we honor here today.
+It was found by the halfling Bilbo, whom we honour here today.
 The Ring is our greatest peril, and perhaps our only hope.
 Of these matters, Gandalf has much to say..."